Mohammad-Ali-Rauf/DuoTrust/README.md

 # DuoTrust: The End of Consensus
 _A Protocol for Peer-Centric Digital Truth_

-> "Truth is a fact not a policy majority vote can change.
-Trust is not a vote, its personal conscience."
+> "Truth is a fact not a policy that majority vote can change.
+Trust is not a vote, its personal conscience between people."
 > — Mohammad Ali, Creator of DuoTrust

 ---